OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/file-transfer-plugin/intro.md

 File Transfer Plugin also has a progress update for transfers that take longer, for example video, music, and large images.

+The plugin can currently handle files up to [maximum size](../../../../getting-started/system-requirements.md#upload-request-size).
+Larger files will be rejected with an error.

 <div class="info" markdown="1">

 See [Installing plugins](../intro.md) to learn how to install and reference a plugin in your OutSystems apps.